 How much of your food philosophy stems from becoming vegetarian?

 My cooking changed when I became vegetarian.
 The building blocks that I had grown up with, and the rules I’d learnt as a chef, didn’t quite fit anymore.
 It was a challenge to find new ways to add texture, interest and flavour to my food.
-But I’m still led by what excited me about cooking in the first place: the haze of citrus oils spritzing off the skin of a freshly zested orange, the deep purple brilliance when you slice into an earthy beetroot, the warming scent of ginger and brown sugar baking into a crumble, the Willy Wonka magic of melting chocolate over a bain-marie … and so many more moments that make my tastebuds dance.
+But I’m still led by what excited me about cooking in the first place.
+The haze of citrus oils spritzing off the skin of a freshly zested orange, and the deep purple brilliance when you slice into an earthy beetroot.
+The warming scent of ginger and brown sugar baking into a crumble, and the Willy Wonka magic of melting chocolate over a bain-marie.
+There are so many moments that make my tastebuds dance.

 What’s the one cake you make that everyone seems to like?

 I make a lemon and cannellini bean cake that always goes down really well, and yes, it’s made of beans.
-When I first made it I thought it was going to be rubbish and that I’d gone a bit mental, but when a springy, light, well-crumbed sponge appeared thirty minutes later, it was a revelation.
-The added bonus is it’s totally grain, gluten, refined sugar and dairy free, but it tastes indulgent and amazing, as any cake should.
+When I first made it I thought it was going to be rubbish and that I’d gone a bit mental.
+But when a springy, light, well-crumbed sponge appeared thirty minutes later, it was a revelation.
+The added bonus is it’s totally grain, gluten, refined sugar and dairy free.
+Yet it tastes indulgent and amazing, as any cake should.
 I love a good old-fashioned slice of cake with all the butter and sugar, but I think it’s nice to have something a little lighter up my sleeve, too.

 You don’t seem to adhere to food fads, or special-something-free diets.
 What do you think is so important about this approach?